scionproto/scion/doc/ControlPlanePKI.md

 This comprises all non-object values in the top level of the TAAC.

-- __taa_name__: UTF-8 string.
+- __taa_name:__ UTF-8 string.
 Name of the TRC attestation authority.
-- __taac_version__: 64-bit integer.
+- __taac_version:__ 64-bit integer.
 TAAC version, starts at 1.
 All TAAC updates must
     increment this by exactly 1 (i.e., no gaps, no repeats).
-- __alias__: String array.
+- __alias:__ String array.
 List of all ISD-AS identifiers the TAA is reachable under.
-- __voting_quorum__: 8-bit integer.
+- __voting_quorum:__ 8-bit integer.
 Defines how many offline keys are necessary to update the TAAC.
-- __grace_period__: 32-bit integer.
+- __grace_period:__ 32-bit integer.
 How long, in seconds, the previous unexpired version of the TAAC can still be used to validate attestations (same as in TRC). `TAAC(i)` is still active until the following time has passed (or `TAAC(i+2)` has been announced):